Card of Darkness Accessibility Report

 Can customise the controls for the game as follows:

 Remap Buttons: Can re-map all buttons so that you can use alternatives that better suit your play.

 No Simultaneous Buttons: Only one button or key required at a time, in addition to direction stick(s).

 Similar Games With More Accessibility Features for Controls

-If you want to play Card of Darkness, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play Card of Darkness, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Card of Darkness has 2 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 2 accessibility features for Visual in Card of Darkness which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Similar Games With More Accessibility Features for Visual